gfscott/eleventy-plugin-embed-everything/README.md

 - I’ve tried to accommodate common variants, but there are conceivably valid Spotify URLs that wouldn’t get recognized.
 Please [file an issue](https://github.com/gfscott/eleventy-plugin-embed-spotify/issues/new) if you run into an edge case!
 - This plugin uses [transforms](https://www.11ty.dev/docs/config/#transforms), so it alters Eleventy’s HTML output as it’s generated.
 It doesn’t alter the source Markdown.
 - The embedded player is not responsive by default.
 Spotify’s default player is 300 pixels wide by 380 pixels tall.
+- **New in 1.1.0:** The embedded podcast player _is_ responsive, in keeping with Spotify’s defaults.
+Currently, all podcast episode players will be 232 pixels tall, with 100% width.